smol-ai/developer/plugins.md

 Once you have created an API, manifest file, and OpenAPI specification for your API, you are now ready to connect the plugin via the ChatGPT UI.

 Using a local version of your API running, you can point the plugin interface to your localhost server.
 To connect the plugin with ChatGPT, navigate to the plugin store and select “Develop your own plugin”.
 Enter your localhost and port number (e.g localhost:3333).
 Note that only auth type none is currently supported for localhost development.

+## Other Notes
+* Make sure to include a requirements.txt file for dependencies